 Julián Castro (Former U.S. Secretary of Housing and Urban Development and Mayor of San Antonio)

 For Julián Castro, to fix the humanitarian crisis at the border, there needs to be policy reform that “puts people first.”
 He believes in establishing policies that will speed up the path to citizenship such as the Dream and Promise Act.
 Castro is also a strong advocate of eliminating policies that lead to the separation of families at the border, such as Section 1325 of the Immigration and Nationality Act, which allows for criminal instead of civil penalties to be applied to undocumented migrants apprehended at the border.
-Castro believes that the United States should be more accepting of refugees and adopt new policies that allow for the admission of those seeking asylum.
+Castro believes that the United States should be more accepting of refugees and adopt new policies that allow for the admission of those seeking asylum, including climate refugees.

 Castro has also proposed rolling out a “Marshall Plan” for Central America.
 This plan would prioritize diplomacy with Central America, attending to the root causes for economic and government instability in the region and its consequences on U.S. migration and economic growth.
 According to Castro, U.S. engagement in the region should include the establishment of transparent, anti-corruption policies to bring forth higher standards of governance.
 According to Castro, the U.S. would be more effective in pursuing this plan if it is able to work with various countries to create a multilateral development fund focused on developing a more sustainable Central America.